3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * the popup **has been activated** through the plugin for the layer or the group
 * the user has clicked on an **area of the canvas** where data for the layer with active popups are displayed.

-.. note:: For Point layers you need to click in the middle of the point to display the popup.
+.. note:: For point layers you need to click in the middle of the point to display the popup.

 Informations displayed in the popup
 _____________________________________

-By default the *Lizmap-Web-Client* popup displays a table showing the columns of the attribute table in two columns *Field* et *Value*, as shown below:
+By default the *Lizmap-Web-Client* popup displays a table showing the columns of the attribute table in two columns *Field* and *Value*, as shown below:

 ============  ==============
 Field         Value